-Pericarditis is a condition in which the pericardium, or the sac that surrounds your heart, swells and becomes irritated.
+Pericarditis is when the pericardium, or the sac surrounding your heart, swells and becomes irritated.

 Pericarditis can be:

 - Acute.
 It comes on suddenly and resolves on its own, often within three months.

 - Chronic.
 It comes on slowly and can take longer to go away.

 - Recurrent.
 It comes back after at least four weeks.
 Between the inflammation episodes, you have no symptoms.
 These episodes can come and go over months or years.

 Causes of pericarditis